Skip to Content

 6. Tighten the clamp to secure the hose to the new fitting.

-Rooftop plumbing vent covers are easily broken: they’re plastic; they can get brittle with time, heat and other weather conditions; they’re easily cracked/damaged by items like a stray branch that meets the top of your RV’s roof.
+Rooftop plumbing vent covers are easily broken: they’re plastic; they can get brittle with time, heat, and other weather conditions; and they’re easily cracked/damaged by items like a stray branch that meets the top of your RV’s roof.

 If the cover of your rooftop plumbing vent breaks, as long as you can climb a ladder, you can replace that cover.
-You’ll simply remove whatever’s left of the old cover, and snap on a new one.
-This is a super simple DIY project using a replacement cover like this one.
+You’ll simply remove whatever’s left of the old cover and snap on a new one.
+This is a simple DIY project that uses a replacement cover like this one.

-The new 360 siphon roof vent available today is the latest model, a newer style than ours.
+The new 360 siphon roof vent available today is the latest model, a newer style than the one we had.

 Sale